EESSI/docs/docs/getting_access/non_standard.md

 CVMFS_GID_MAP=gid.map

 ```
 You will need to create the files `uid.map` and `gid.map` with the respective value you will use preceded by a `*`.
-P.e., assuming UID 1000, set the two following files:
+For example, assuming UID 1000, set the two following files:

 ```bash
     $ cat uid.map